-The big problem here is that antidepressants have a lot of adverse effects.
-Changes in weight, sleep, emotions, are just a few reasons why patients tend to quit their therapies.
+The big problem here is that antidepressants have a lot of adverse side-effects.
+Changes in weight, sleep, emotions, are just some of the reasons why patients stop using them.

-Is this the reason why people that suffer from depression tend to use cannabis more?
-What happens if we combine antidepressants and cannabis?
+Is this why people who suffer from depression tend to use cannabis more?
+What happens when we mix antidepressants with cannabis?

-Research and users’ experiences on mixing weed with antidepressants
+Research and anecdotal evidence on mixing weed with antidepressants

 When it comes to mixing marijuana and antidepressants, we can conclude more from the testimonies of patients and doctors that we can from the existing academic research and clinical trials.
-Sadly, academic and clinical databases have just a few reports on the topic.
+Sadly, academic and clinical databases have just a few reports on this topic.

 Researchers from the Division of Child and Adolescent Psychiatry at the University of Connecticut Health Center made a review of published reports on cannabis and antidepressants interaction.
 As they pointed out, there have been only a few cases reported on adverse effects as a result of mixing cannabis and antidepressant drugs.
 (2)